AI-powered mechanisms as judges: Breaking ties in chess: The definition, data collection, and computation

+We focus on chess for the sake of clarity.
+For a formal definition of extensive-form games, see e.g. \cite{osborne1994}.
 Let $G$ denote the extensive-form game of chess under the standard International Chess Federation (FIDE) rules.
 Table~\ref{table:terminology} summarizes the relationship between the terminologies used in game theory and chess.
 In the chess terminology, a \textit{chess game} is an alternating sequence of actions taken by White and Black from the beginning to the end of the game.
 In game theory, we call a chess game a \textit{play} and denote it by $\bar{a}\in \bar{A}$, which is the finite set of all plays.
+(For a recent paper that emphasizes focusing on plays rather than strategies in game theory, see \cite{bonanno2022}.)
 A chess \textit{position} describes in detail the history of a chess game up to a certain point in the game.
 Formally, in game theory, a position is a \textit{node}, denoted by $x\in X$, in the extensive-form game $G$.
 A chess \textit{move} is a choice of a player in a given position.
 A \textit{draw offer} is a proposal of a player that leads to a draw if agreed by the opponent.
 If the opponent does not accept the offer, then the game continues as usual.
 Formally, an \textit{action} of a player $i\in \{1,2\}$ at a node $x\in X$ is denoted by $a_i(x)\in A_i(x)$, which is the set of all available actions of player $i$ at node $x$.
 An action can be a move, a draw offer, or the acceptance or rejection of the offer.
-A \textit{chess tournament}, denoted by $T(G)$, specifies the rules of a chess competition, e.g., the world chess championship where two players play a series of chess games, and Swiss tournament where a player plays against a subset of other competitors.
+A \textit{chess tournament}, denoted by $T(G)$, specifies the rules of a chess competition, e.g., the world chess championship where two players play a series of head-to-head chess games, and Swiss-system tournament where a player plays against a subset of other competitors.

-We define \textit{AI} as a profile $v$ of functions where for each player $i$, $v_i: X\rightarrow \mathbb{R}$.
-In words, an AI yields an evaluation for every player and every position in a chess game.
-A \textit{chess engine} is an AI which inputs a position and outputs the evaluation of the position for each player.
+We define a chess \textit{AI} as a profile $v$ of functions where for each player $i$, $v_i: X\rightarrow \mathbb{R}$.
+An AI yields an evaluation for every player and every position in a chess game.
+A chess engine is an AI which inputs a position and outputs the evaluation of the position for each player.

 Let $a^*_i\in A_i$ be an action at a node $x$.
 The action is called an \textit{AI best-response} if $a^*_i(x)\in \arg\max_{a_i(x)\in A_i(x)} v_i(a_i(x))$.
 In words, an AI best-response action at a position is the best move according to the chess engine $v$.